 N Risk mitigation measure Effect on the pest Evaluation and uncertainties 1 Registration of production sites Yes The risk mitigation measure is expected to be effective in reducing the likelihood of presence of the pathogen on the commodity.
-Uncertainties: None.
+Uncertainties: - None.
 2 Physical separation No Not relevant.
 3 Certified plant material Yes The risk mitigation measure is expected to be effective in reducing the likelihood of presence of the pathogen on the commodity.
 Uncertainties : - None.
 4 Growing media No Not relevant.
 5 Surveillance, monitoring and sampling Yes This measure could have some effect.
 Uncertainties: Whether symptoms caused by the pathogen on Quercus are recognisable.
 Whether Quercus plants are subjected to annual surveys.
 6 Hygiene measures Yes The disinfection of tools with appropriate product can prevent the spread of the pathogen within the nurseries.
-Uncertainties : 7 Removal of infested plant material Yes This measure could have some effect.
+Uncertainties : - Specific product used for disinfection of tools.
+7 Removal of infested plant material Yes This measure could have some effect.
+Uncertainties : - None.
+8 Irrigation water Yes Overhead irrigation can increase the likelihood of spread of the pathogen by water splash.
 Uncertainties: - None.
-8 Irrigation water Yes Overhead irrigation can increase the likelihood of spread of the pathogen by water splash.
-Uncertainties : - None.
 9 Application of pest control products Yes Although C. parasitica is generally not a target of the pesticide treatments in the nurseries, some fungicides could reduce the likelihood of the infection by the pathogen.
 Uncertainties: No specific information on the fungicides used.
 The level of efficacy of fungicides in reducing infection of C. parasitica.
 10 Measures against soil pests No Not relevant.

-11 Inspections and management of plants before export Yes This measure could have some effect.
+N Risk mitigation measure Effect on the pest Evaluation and uncertainties 11 Inspections and management of plants before export Yes This measure could have some effect.
 Uncertainties: Whether symptoms caused by the pathogen on Quercus are recognisable.
 12 Separation during transport to the destination No Not relevant.